-The Buyers & Sellers
+The Buyers and Sellers

 Win-Wins Are Hard Without Knowing the Other Side’s Motivation